department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you served in the Southwest Asia theater of military operations during the Gulf War period, and you have 1 or more illnesses or other conditions related to service in this region.
+You may be able to get disability benefits if you served in the Southwest Asia theater of military operations during the Gulf War period, you were discharged under conditions other than dishonorable, and you have 1 or more illnesses or other conditions related to service in this region.
 To get benefits:

-**All of the following must be true** for your chronic illness or other condition:
+**All of these descriptions of your chronic illness or other condition must be true.
+Your illness or condition:**
 -	Started while you were on active duty or before December 31, 2016, **and**
 -	Caused you to be ill for at least 6 months, **and**
 -	Qualified you for a disability rating of 10% or more, **and**
--	Not been caused by anything except your service in the Southwest Asia theater of operations, **and**
+-	Was caused only by your service in the Southwest Asia theater of operations

-You must have been discharged under conditions other than dishonorable and have a diagnosis of **at least 1 of the following conditions**:
+**And you must have a diagnosis of 1 or more of these conditions:**
 - Functional gastrointestinal disorders
 - Chronic Fatigue Syndrome
 - Fibromyalgia
 - Other undiagnosed illnesses, including but not limited to cardiovascular disease, muscle and joint pain, and headaches

 ##### Presumed disabilities
-You can also get benefits if **both of the following are true for you**:
+You can also get benefits if both of the below descriptions are true for you.

+**Both of these must be true:**
 - You have a presumed disability that appeared within 1 year of your date of separation, **and**
 - This presumed disability qualifies you for a disability rating of 10% or more